 Perlage

-The pearl-shaped bubbles are an important indicator of the quality of champagne and give it that touch of magic....
+The pearl-shaped bubbles are an important indicator of the quality of the champagne and give it a touch of magic...

 Read More